pr0me/binaryninja-api/docs/dev/workflows.md

 - **Extend and Scale Analysis Capabilities**: Seamlessly integrate new analysis stages, plugins, or custom scripts, allowing the analysis pipeline to adapt as new challenges or requirements arise.

-- **Utilize Concurrent and Asynchronous Execution**: Leverage advanced execution models like subflows and tasks to perform analyses concurrently, improving efficiency and enabling complex analysis strategies.
+- **Utilize Concurrent and Asynchronous Execution**: Leverage advanced execution models like sub-flows and tasks to perform analyses concurrently, improving efficiency and enabling complex analysis strategies.

 By leveraging Workflows, you gain unparalleled control over the decompilation and analysis process.
 This flexibility empowers you to perform in-depth, tailored binary analysis, adapting quickly to evolving needs and supporting future enhancements.

----

 ## Concepts